MatthewGerber/rlai/docs/case_studies/robocode.md

 * Results:  Where we discuss results.

 ## Radar-Driven Aiming Against a Stationary Opponent ([GitHub](https://github.com/MatthewGerber/rlai/tree/204da60f432ece551e12cdfa0435ff1dbf6fc6af))

+### Introduction
 This section develops radar-driven aiming against a stationary opponent.
-The RL robot is also stationary, but is allowed to rotate both its radar (to obtain bearings on the opponent) and its gun (to orient the gun with respect to the opponent's bearing).
+The RL robot is also stationary but is allowed to rotate both its radar (to obtain bearings on the opponent) and its gun (to orient the gun with respect to the opponent's bearing).